Inside Vanessa Hudgens' Lord of the Rings-Themed Birthday Party

 Happy birthday, Vanessa Hudgens!

-The actress turned 30 years old on Friday and celebrated her big day with a Lord of the Rings-themed party at her home.
+The actress turned 30 years old on Friday and celebrated her big day with a Lord of the Rings-themed party.

 "Had the most magical birthday party," the High School Musical star wrote on Instagram.
 "Very thankful for everyone who made it happen."